its-edalo/slay-the-jokers/docs/known-issues.md

 ## UI Elements

 - Tags and Boss Blinds are not hoverable
-- Sub-popups (describing keywords) are not implemented

 ## Mods

-- Modded card descriptions are not formatted or colored
 - Some Cryptid card titles are not shown correctly

 ## Codebase